droglenc/NCHighways/Syllabus-Current.md

 In this course you will ...

 1. Develop a sense of community through your relationships with mentors, staff, and faculty;
-1. Become familiar with campus resources that will help your meet your academic, social, and personal goals endeavors;
+1. Become familiar with campus resources that will help your meet your academic, social, and personal goals;
 1. Develop a sense of place through understanding Northland’s history, mission, and vision and by actively exploring the campus and surrounding area;
-1. Articulate what success in college means to them;
+1. Articulate what success in college means to you;
 1. Learn strategies that will help you achieve your collegiate goals;
 1. Identify areas of strength in order to make informed decisions about your major and life's path;
-1. Create a four-year plan that maps out your liberal education curriculum and selected or hypothetical major’s coursework; and
+1. Create a four-year plan that maps out coursework for your *Liberal Education for the Environment and Society* (Lees) curriculum and a selected major; and
 1. Learn how to participate in small-group, seminar-style classroom discussions.

 ----